Invite With Style

-If your Christmas party involves a sit-down dinner, consider printing out a menu to place at each setting detailing the appetizer, courses, and dessert.
+If your Christmas party involves a sit-down dinner, consider printing out a menu to place at each setting detailing the appetizer, courses, and dessert; however the bets option for you would be to hire party planners like the ones at http://epiceventsnj.com/.
 If you’re featuring a special holiday cocktail or two, get artsy and hand letter the beverage options and place it in a pretty frame on the dinner table or cocktail cart.
 If you know your guests are foodies, plan a potluck-style party and ask everyone to bring their most loved holiday dish along with several copies of the recipe.
 At the end of the evening, guests can swap and take home a new favorite.

 Go With a Theme

 Have a bit of fun and go with a themed affair.
 You can run with the classic ugly sweater motif, or ask your guests to get a little fancy and put on their best Christmas dresses and suits.
 If you want everyone to stay extra comfy, make it a Christmas onesie party and have a costume contest: most outrageous, creative or funny (your choice) onesie is the Christmas party king or queen.

 Spruce Up Your Space

 Don’t forget the Fencing Direct about the little details.
 Natural elements including wreaths, poinsettias, bowls of pinecones or some simple topiaries add an effortless, yet classy touch of holiday magic.
 Candles are also a great way to bring some soft light into a space.
 Either create some statement pieces by grouping candles of varying heights on a mantle or accent table, or consider a few bowls of floating candles.
 Obviously, no holiday party is complete without at least one or two conspicuous sprig of mistletoe.